ska-telescope/ska-integration-test-harness/README.md

 Instead, this repository may (*and will likely*) contain in the future (but not at the moment, 17th October 2024):

-- a test harness which supports TMC-LOW integration tests;
+- a test harness which supports TMC Low integration tests;
-- a test harness which supports integrations tests where TMC is not the protagonist.
+- a test harness which supports integration tests where TMC is not the protagonist.

 Stay tuned for updates!